Snow and Ice Crack Awareness

 - It is currently beyond the scope of the PTGA to train and qualify people for the skills and experience required to access these features, make judgements regarding their suitability for tourism use or to perform a complex rescue in crevassed terrain.
 There are a number of international qualifications that train and examine people to this level.
 Companies should hire personnel with suitable external qualifications.

-- It is implicit that different stages of the polar seasons will offer different levels of risk and this is understood by all members of the PTGA.
+- It is implicit that different stages of the polar seasons will offer different levels of risk and therefore will require different experience levels of guides.
+This is understood by all PTGA members.

 - The PTGA differentiates between mountain/glacial terrain where the location and extent of crevasses is unknown and unknowable, and site specific tide-cracks, glide cracks, bergschrunds and crevasses which are known to exist in excursion locations in the same place from year to year and whose parameters (depth, width and structure) are understood and deemed manageable by a suitably qualified or experienced guide.